Frequently Asked Questions

 The time between final credentials decisions and the examination date must be sufficient to permit consideration of possible appeals against a decision of denying acceptance of credentials.

-Only practising Diplomates of a College may supervise residency programmes of that EBVS-recognised College.
+Only certified Diplomates of a College may supervise residency programmes of that EBVS-recognised College.
 Under circumstances where there are insufficient European Diplomates, if a College so wishes, a non-EBVS recognised Diplomate may co-supervise a residency programme under the circumstances described in the EBVS Policies & Procedures (Policies II.G).
-A non-practising Diplomate may co-supervise a resident, but may not serve as the main supervisor.
+A non-certified Diplomate may co-supervise a resident, but may not serve as the main supervisor.

 Colleges must only accept Residents that received their veterinary qualification from an EAEVE-approved establishment unless relieved of this obligation by the Education Committee of a College.